Here’s why UW men’s basketball forward Nate Roberts is arguably Huskies’ most important player

 Still, Washington ranks last in the Pac-12 in rebounding differential (-9.6) and allows opponents a league high 40.9 rebounds per game.

-The Huskies’ rebounding troubles is a point of emphasis heading into Thursday’s 6 p.m. matchup against Oregon State and Warith Alatishe, who leads the Pac-12 in offensive rebounds per game (3.3).
+The Huskies’ rebounding troubles is a point of emphasis heading into the 6 p.m. matchup Thursday at Oregon State and Warith Alatishe, who leads the Pac-12 in offensive rebounds per game (3.3).

 “We got to do a better job,” Hopkins said.
 “That’s just a big focus on what we have to do.
 Very similar to the last game.
 We got to defensive rebound and we can’t put them on the foul line.
 That’s going to be a non-negotiable.”